Sort by: Showing 10 items

 Wiki: "The StoryTeller is a British live-action/puppet television series that originally aired in 1987 and which was created and executively produced by Jim Henson.
 The series retold various European folk tales, particularly ones considered obscure in Western culture, created with a combination of actors and puppets.
 The framing device had an old storyteller (John Hurt) sitting by a fire telling each tale to both the viewers and to his talking dog (a realistic looking puppet of a blonde Pudelpointer performed and voiced by Brian Henson) who acted as the voice of the viewers, and was written in a language and traditional style in keeping with old folk tales."

-My Thoughts: I was particularly young when The Storyteller was first shown on Channel Four, yet I have fairly vivid memories of watching the show, probably because I found elements of the first two episodes Fearnot and the Soldier and Death particularly terrifying.
+My Thoughts: I was very young when The Storyteller was first shown on Channel Four, yet I have fairly vivid memories of watching the show, probably because I found elements of the first two episodes Fearnot and the Soldier and Death particularly terrifying.
 In fact so terrifying did I find these elements as a young lad I believe I gave up watching the show altogether(Mind you, such was the spell cast upon me that I went straight back to watch reruns when I was a little older).
 The Storyteller was a beautifully made production, and is well worth a watch for anybody of any age quite frankly but especially for those with an appreciation for fantasy and mythology.

 The Real Ghostbusters (1986)